What is couching ?

 It is the art of attaching other fibers to a fabric with little stitches.
 Any fiber – different types of yarn like hemp yarn, ribbons, embroidery thread,Cord, zardosi thread or even beaded chains can be attached to fabric with the couching stitches.
 The couching gives you a beautiful 3 D texture to the whole fabric which is very beautiful

-The advantage of using couching on your fabric is that you can embellish the fabric with different types of thread / fibers which otherwise would not penetrate the fabric, like thick metallic thread, beaded chains and even wire.
+The advantage of using couching on your fabric is that you can embellish the fabric with different types of thread / fibers which otherwise would not penetrate the fabric, like thick metallic thread, beaded chains and even wire; Some alternatives for the laid thread are cotton perle, silk, stranded cotton, fine braids, very narrow ribbon, or raffia, seed beads threaded together, strips of leather or metallic thread.

-There are two parts to a couching stitch – the base stitch and the anchoring stitches made across it .
+There are two parts to a couching stitch – the base thread and the anchoring stitches made across it .
+You can attach the base thread with your hand sewing as well as machine sewing.

 Method 1.
 Place Base thread and then use tacking stitches to anchor